joelmturner/joelmturner/README.md

 ![image with the words Joel M Turner in bold and subtext that says Front End Developer, Illustrator, lover of kombucha](https://raw.githubusercontent.com/joelmturner/joelmturner/master/gh-profile-cover-joelmturner.jpg)

-I'm a developer, mainly working in JavaScript.
+I'm a developer, mainly working in TypeScript.
 I'm currently living in Portland and working at [Sprinklr](https://www.sprinklr.com/).

 #### What I'm Learning

-I try to write about what I'm learning on [my site](https://joelmturner.com/blog), on [DEV](https://dev.to/joelmturner), and explore code samples through [CodeSandbox](https://codesandbox.io/dashboard/all/data-vis).
+I try to write about what I'm learning on [my site](https://joelmturner.com/blog), on [DEV](https://dev.to/joelmturner), and explore code samples through [CodeSandbox](https://codesandbox.io/u/joelmturner).

 Here are some of the topics I'm learning about:

 - Data Visualization
 - TypeScript
-- React
 - Productivity
+- Optimization

 #### Cool Projects